-The First Amendment to the constitution says that "Congress shall pass no law abridging freedom of speech".
+The First Amendment doesn't apply to private companies.
+It says that "Congress shall pass no law abridging freedom of speech".
 This wording is important.
 It doesn't say that congress shall pass laws protecting our speech, but that congress shall not abridge it.
 "Free speech" is not a right given to us by government.
 Instead, "free speech" is a right we have, regardless of government.

-The forces that want to restrict your speech include others than just government.
+But free speech isn't always about government.
+The forces that want to restrict your speech include private actors.
 For example, cartoonists around the world draw pictures of Jesus and Buddha, but do not draw pictures of Mohamed, because they are afraid of being murdered by Islamic fundamentalists.
 South Park depicted Jesus as addicted to Internet porn, and Buddha with a cocaine habit, but the censors forced them to cover up a totally innocuous picture of Mohamed.
 It's a free-speech issue, but not one that involves government.

 In oppressive countries like Russia, the threats to speech rarely come directly from the government.
 It's not the police arresting people for speech.
 Instead, it's the local young thugs beating up journalists, with the police looking the other way.